JonathanFerron/qmk_firmware/keyboards/bluejay/readme.md

 ![bluejay]()

-The split keyboard kit made by through hole components only.
+Yet another split keyboard build solely using through hole components.

 The design has been inspired by the Torn keyboard.